jrfnl/clearPHP/_rules/good-practices/no-mixed-loops.md

 {% endhighlight %}

-It is recommended to always keep loops's counter separated.
+It is recommended to always keep loops counters separated.
 In case they *need to* have an impact on each other, make the change obvious in the body of the loops.

 ### Rule Details